Alekaz94/catholic-daily-companion-frontend/README.md

 Features
 - Saint of the Day -- View feast day information and saint biographies
-- Daily Readings -- Mass readings of the day, including Psalm, Gospel and more
 - Journal Entries -- Create, update, and delete personal spiritual reflections
 - User Authentication -- Secure login and logout (JWT-based)
 - Themed UI -- Elegant gradients and color schemes based on liturgical context